Concept

 Three independent layers find an agent without it identifying itself: CDP debugger monitoring, V8 stack trace analysis, and environment fingerprinting.
 Catches Playwright, Puppeteer, Selenium, Anthropic Computer Use, and OpenAI Operator.

-Delegation rules define what an agent may do.
-An action outside the boundary is blocked before it runs, with an inline toast that names the action and offers allow once or whitelist this domain.
+Delegation rules define what an in-page agent may do.
+An action outside the boundary is blocked best-effort before it runs, with an inline toast that names the action and offers allow once or whitelist this domain.
+External CDP frameworks act via native input the page realm cannot intercept, so per-action blocking does not apply to them.

 Kill switch

 An AI agent takes over a banking tab.
-AI Browser Guard detects it, blocks the transfer it tries to submit with an inline toast, and the kill switch ends every connection.
+AI Browser Guard detects it, flags the transfer it tries to submit with an inline toast, and the kill switch closes the tab.

 An agent takes over the tab.
-AI Browser Guard detects it, blocks the transfer it tries to submit, and the kill switch ends every connection.
+AI Browser Guard detects it, flags the transfer it tries to submit, and the kill switch closes the tab.

 Install it